 But this one was a little different.

 Some years ago, an American tourist managed to talk his way into buying a temple mask – of Celuluk, the evil right-hand monkey servant to Rangda, the Witch – from the Campuhan Temple in Ubud.

 The American brought the mask home to the States and hung it on his wall.
-But every time he looked at it he felt a deeply discomforting stare thrown back at him.
+But every time he looked at it, he felt a deeply discomforting stare thrown back.
 He began to sleep less.
 And then not at all.

 When he came back to Bali, he brought the mask with him and gave it back to the temple where he'd bought it from.
 His sleep returned.
 The mask from then on became known as the Topeng Amerika – the 'American Mask'.

 To cut an all-night story short, the mask was donned by a dancer who fell into a deep trance.
 But instead of staying in the temple, he began to run.

 He became violent and uncontrollable.
 He ran for four kilometers down the road – the crowd scrambled after him.
 He ended up in a cemetery just past my house, and in the dead of night began to do frenzied battle with unseen foes.

 Priests who had chased him on their motorbikes eventually caught up, doused him in holy water and managed to prise the monkey-mask from his face.

 The man returned to normal; the crowd filed back to the temple; and the ceremony was brought to a satisfactory close in the still, small hours of the morning.